nre-learning/nrelabs-curriculum/lessons/jsnapy-network-testing/stage0/guide.md

 In this lesson, we're going to talk about running tests against our network with a nifty open source tool called [JSNAPy](https://github.com/Juniper/jsnapy).
 Being able to describe what we expect "normal" to mean on our network in simple text files saves us a ton of time when troubleshooting, or when making changes.
 It also helps new engineers come up with speed quickly with what the network is supposed to look like on a normal day.

-First, let's take a peek at our network configuration by going to `junos1`.
-We can see that no BGP peers have been configured:
+First, let's take a peek at our network configuration by going to `junos1` - however, upon looking, we notice that OSPF isn't even configured!

 ```
+cli
-show bgp summary
+show ospf neighbor
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('junos1', this)">Run this snippet</button>